stevedonovan/moi/readme.md

 with a JSON result.

-We had been investigating Salt Stack in a similar context, and `moi` is in some ways a reaction to Salt: small, focussed, assuming that the remote devices are Unix-like.
-We can always lean on a minimal POSIX environment in the remotes, and use shell to do the actual work rather than some dialect of YAML.
+We had been investigating Salt Stack in a similar context, and `moi` is in some ways a reaction to Salt: small, focused, and assuming that the remote devices are Unix-like.
+We can always lean on a minimal POSIX environment in the remotes, and use shell to do the actual work rather than some dialect of YAML (I am not a fan).

 `moi` provides the following operations: